Getting Started

 Next an instance of the IOBoard object is created.
 The constructor parameters are the IP address (as a String), and the network port.

-var arduino = new IOBoard(host, 8887);
+var ard = new IOBoard("localhost", 8887);

 When an IOBoard instance is created it must finish its initialization routine before you can send any commands.
 Listen for the READY event to be notified when it is safe to send data to the I/O board.

-arduino.addEventListener(IOBoardEvent.READY, onReady);
+ard.addEventListener(IOBoardEvent.READY, onReady);

 When the onReady method is called, the first thing you should always do is remove the event listener for the READY event:

-arduino.removeEventListener(IOBoardEvent.READY, onReady);
+ard.removeEventListener(IOBoardEvent.READY, onReady);

 Next an instance of an LED object is created.
 Breakout provides a number of hardware abstractions such as LED, Button, Servo, etc. The LED constructor parameters are a reference to the IOBoard object, and a reference to the pin the LED is connected to.
 The getDigitalPin(pinNumber) and getAnalogPin(analogPinNumber) methods are used to get a reference to a Pin object.
 See the docs for BO.Pin for details.